BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 Dependencies of plugins
 -----------------------

-As you may know, Horus runs a python backend, which allows plugins to execute python code.
-This means that you can Python is known for its large number of libraries.
-Some plugins may need specific libraries.
+As you may know, Horus runs a python backend, which allows plugins to execute arbitrary python code.
+You can include any Python library that is required for your Plugin to work.
 To include libraries in your plugin, you must add them to the :bdg-secondary-line:`dependencies` array of the plugin metadata file.
 For example, if you want to include pandas and matplotlib, your :bdg-secondary-line:`plugin.meta` file should look like this: